rhallier/appdynamics-metrics/README.md

 A simple tool to list and delete metrics, and report stats about metrics

 ##Installation
-To build from source, clone this repository and run 'mvn clean install'.
-This will produce a metrics-VERSION-jar-with-dependencies.jar in the target directory.
+To build from source, clone this repository and run 'gradlew shadowJar'.
+This will produce a metrics-VERSION-all.jar in the build/libs directory.
 Alternatively, download the latest release archive from [Github](https://github.com/Appdynamics/appdynamics-metrics/releases).

 ##Usage